 During the Fall open enrollment, you can add, drop, or change your Medicare Advantage plan.
 During this period you may change your enrollment in any Medicare Advantage plan without any penalties and without having to go through medical underwriting.

 If you enroll in a Medicare Advantage plan during the open enrollment period, and then later change your mind, you can drop the plan and go back to Original Medicare (Parts A and B) during the Medicare Annual Disenrollment Period (MADP), which starts on 1 January.
 If you don’t dis-enroll during this time period, you must keep your plan for the rest of the year.
-The only exception is if you qualify for a Special Enrollment.
+The only In a Medicare Part D plan, an exception is a type of prescription drug coverage determination.
+You must request an exception, and your doctor must send a supporting statement explaining the medical reason for the... is if you qualify for a Special Enrollment.

 Getting Enrolled in Medicare Part D